 How's Kavanaugh doing?

-Well, he's gonna get confirmed.
+Well, he's going to get confirmed.

-Uh here's what's happened.
+Here's what's happened.

-You know, Ginsburg got like 96 votes, and Scalia got like 95 votes, but it's all changed now.
+You know, Ginsburg got like 96 votes and Scalia got like 95 votes, but it's all changed now.

-He's gonna get somewhere in the mid-50s.
+He's going to get somewhere in the mid-50s.

 The question is not whether or not he's qualified.

-Let me talk about this whole issue of Russia and sanctions, and we heard from the director of national intelligence and Secretary Nielsen today and the FBI director today, etc.
+And we heard from the Director of National Intelligence and Secretary Nielsen today and the FBI director today, et cetera.

 Am I right?